← Back to projects

 NIST SP 800-53 Control

-[Layer 1] candidate_subjects + test_modes — abstract intent
+[Layer 1] candidate_subjects and test_modes capture the abstract intent

-[Layer 2] taxonomy class → AWS CloudFormation resource types
+[Layer 2] taxonomy class maps to AWS CloudFormation resource types

 Key Architectural Decisions